Dual Monism

 – Heraclitus

 While both monism and non-dualism emphasize unity, the distinction lies in their implications for understanding reality.
+In summary, both frameworks provide valuable insights into the nature of reality, yet they approach it from different angles.

 • Monism often addresses the fundamental nature of substance, proposing that all things are manifestations of a singular entity.